 - aclAdd: Netmasks allowed to access dnsdist, in addition to the loopback, RFC1918 and other local addresses.
-Overrules a AllowAll setting (if configured) on the global dnsdist defaults. - aciAllowAll: Allow all inbound traffic to dnsdist, regardless of source IP. - affinity: Kubernetes pod affinity - agentLogLevel: Agent log level, defaults to info.
-Available options: debug, info, warn, error
+Overrules a AllowAll setting (if configured) on the global dnsdist defaults. - aclAllowAll: Allow all inbound traffic to dnsdist, regardless of source IP. - additionalServices: Configure additional services to be deployed for this set of dnsdist instances.
+(Note: See the section 'Additional services' under 'Exposing dnsdist' for an example on how to configure this) - affinity: Kubernetes pod affinity - agentLogLevel: Agent log level, defaults to info.
+Available options: debug, info, warn, error - agentLogFormat: Agent log format, defaults to text.
+Available options: text, json - agentResources: Resources allocated to the 'agent' container - antiAffinityPreset: Pod anti affinity preset (Accepted values: preferred or required) - apiKey: API key used to access the /api endpoint, used to configure a static key (default: generated and stored in a secret) - apiKeySecret: Name of the secret from which to take the dnsdist API key, used when there is a pre-provisioned secret holding the api key - apiKeySecretItem: Name of the data item within apiKeySecret which holds the dnsdist API key, used when there is a pre-provisioned secret holding the api key (default: api_key) - containerSecurityContext: Container security context for all containers within a Pod (see 'Security contexts' chapter) - do53Locals: Default amount of Do53 listen sockets per dnsdist pod (default: 1)

-- agentLogFormat: Agent log format, defaults to text.
-Available options: text, json - agentResources: Resources allocated to the 'agent' container - antiAffinityPreset: Pod anti affinity preset (Accepted values: preferred or required) - apiKey: API key used to access the /api endpoint, used to configure a static key (default: generated and stored in a secret) - apiKeySecret: Name of the secret from which to take the dnsdist API key, used when there is a pre-provisioned secret holding the api key - apiKeySecretItem: Name of the data item within apiKeySecret which holds the dnsdist API key, used when there is a pre-provisioned secret holding the api key (default: api_key) - containerSecurityContext: Container security context for all containers within a Pod (see 'Security contexts' chapter) - do53Locals: Default amount of Do53 listen sockets per dnsdist pod (default: 1) - do53TcpFastOpenQueueSize: Default size of the TCP Fast Open queue on Do53 listen sockets (Dnsdist default) - do53TcpListenQueueSize: Default size of the listen queue on Do53 listen sockets (Dnsdist default) - hostNetwork: Use host networking for dnsdist pods - initResources: Resources allocated to the 'dnsdist-init' container - luaScript: Lua script to be included in each dnsdist pod (See 'Overview' document for usage examples) - nodeSelector: Kubernetes pod nodeSelector - podAnnotations: Annotations to be added to each Pod - podLabels: Labels to be added to each Pod - podSecurityContext: Kubernetes Pod security context (see 'Security contexts' chapter) - replicas: Default number of replicas in a dnsdist deployment (default: 2) - resources: Resources allocated to the 'dnsdist' container - revisionHistoryLimit: Default 'revisionHistoryLimit' for dnsdist deployments (default: 0) - rpcServerResources: Resources allocated to the 'rpc-server' container - serverPurgeDelay: Delay (in seconds) after which replaced servers are purged from dns-dist (default: 5) - stateResources: Resources allocated to the 'dnsdist-state' container - tolerations: Kubernetes Pod tolerations - verbose: Be verbose (default: false) - volumes: List of additional volumes (see Storage chapter)
+- do53TcpFastOpenQueueSize: Default size of the TCP Fast Open queue on Do53 listen sockets (Dnsdist default) - do53TcpListenQueueSize: Default size of the listen queue on Do53 listen sockets (Dnsdist default) - hostNetwork: Use host networking for dnsdist pods - initResources: Resources allocated to the 'dnsdist-init' container - luaScript: Lua script to be included in each dnsdist pod (See 'Overview' document for usage examples) - nodeSelector: Kubernetes pod nodeSelector - podAnnotations: Annotations to be added to each Pod - podLabels: Labels to be added to each Pod - podSecurityContext: Kubernetes Pod security context (see 'Security contexts' chapter) - replicas: Default number of replicas in a dnsdist deployment (default: 2) - resources: Resources allocated to the 'dnsdist' container - revisionHistoryLimit: Default 'revisionHistoryLimit' for dnsdist deployments (default: 0) - rpcServerResources: Resources allocated to the 'rpc-server' container - serverPurgeDelay: Delay (in seconds) after which replaced servers are purged from dns-dist (default: 5) - stateResources: Resources allocated to the 'dnsdist-state' container - tolerations: Kubernetes Pod tolerations - verbose: Be verbose (default: false) - volumes: List of additional volumes (see Storage chapter)